PERSONNEL REGULATIONS AND REFERENCES

 If more than one vacancy in the same class is involved, one additional eligible may be considered for each additional vacancy.

 1. Length of Probationary Period.
-Except as , a probationary period equivalent to no less than six months shall apply to all classes with the exception of certain classes approved by the Civil Service Commission which will have a probationary period equivalent to no more than one year.
+Except as provided elsewhere in these rules, a probationary period equivalent to no less than six months shall apply to all classes with the exception of certain classes approved by the Civil Service Commission which will have a probationary period equivalent to no more than one year.
 The Personnel Department will maintain a current list of these classes.